Michael-Elrod-dev/Breadth-First-Search/README.md

 Water Jugs -

 You are standing next to a river with a very content-looking wolf, a head of cabbage, and two water jugs, which have integer sizes A = 3 and B = 4.
 In order to boil the cabbage for your dinner, you would like to measure out exactly 5 units of water.

+**This code was written for educational purposes and should not be used for efficiency**